Local fibered right adjoints are polynomial: Local fibered right adjoints

-\begin{blanko}{Example.} (Cf.~\cite{Kock-Reyes:TAC5} \S 4.)
-Let $D$ be an atom in a lccc, meaning that the endofunctor $X\mapsto X^{D}$ has a right adjoint $R$.
-This $R$ cannot be part of a fibered adjunction unless $D=1$ (although $R$ can actually be extended to a fibered functor, cf.~loc.~cit., and $L$ clearly extends to a fibered functor since it is polynomial).
-For, if such a fibered left adjoint $L$ exists, there is a strength $I\times L^{1}(X) \to L^{1}(I\times X)$, which is an isomorphism, cf.~\ref{fib->st}.
-Taking $X=1$ and using $L^{1}(X)= 1^{D}=1$, we get that the canonical ``diagonal'' $I \to I^{D}$ is an isomorphism.
-By an easy application of the Yoneda Lemma, we get that $D =1$. \end{blanko}
+\begin{blanko}{Example.} (Cf.~(Yetter 1987), (Kock-Reyes 1999) \S 4.)
+Let $D$ be an atom in a lccc $\E$, meaning that the endofunctor $X\mapsto X^{D}$ has a right adjoint.
+Clearly $(-)^D$ extends to a fibered functor $\E|1 \to \E |1$ since it is polynomial.
+By (Yetter 1987), this extension has a right adjoint fiber by fiber, but there cannot be a fibered right adjoint, unless $D=1$.
+Indeed, the strength of $(-)^D$ is given by the obvious $I\times X^D \to (I\times X )^D$, and if the functor $(-)^D$ is a fibered left adjoint, this implies that the strength is an isomorphism (cf.~\ref{fib->st}).
+In particular, instantiating at $X=1$, one gets the ``diagonal'': $I \to I^D$ (exponential transpose of the projection map $I\times D \to I$) which is then an isomorphism, natural in $I$.
+By an easy application of the strong Yoneda Lemma (cf.~e.g.~(Gambino-Kock 2009) Lemma 2.6), we get that $D =1$. \end{blanko}